sam-621/sam-621/README.md

 # Rogelio Samuel<-->@Rogeliosamuel21
-Im a programmer who is always learning, improving and practice, open to work with other people, and also I like to teach what I know :)
+Im a programmer who is always learning, improving and practice, open to work with other people, and also I like to teach what I know :).
+Everything I know about programming is from the official documentation of the technologies, YouTube tutorials(English and Spanish), blogs(English, Spanish)

 ## :dart: I’m currently working on
 - :speech_balloon: A blog [github repo](https://github.com/rogeliosamuel621/blog)